-A dose-ranging trial involving dolutegravir monotherapy found rapid and dose-dependent antiviral activity, with mean decline in HIV-1 RNA of 2.5 log10 at day 11 for 50-mg dose.
-This antiviral response was maintained for 3 to 4 days after the last dose in the 50 mg group.
+A dose-ranging trial involving dolutegravir monotherapy found rapid and dose-dependent antiviral activity, with mean decline in HIV-1 RNA of $2.5\log{10}$ at day 11 for 50-mg dose.
+This antiviral response

 Modelling of pooled data from clinical studies in integrase-inhibitor-resistant patients suggest that increasing the dose from 50 mg twice daily to 100 mg twice daily may increase the effectiveness of dolutegravir in patients with integrase-inhibitor-resistance and limited treatment options due to advanced multi-class resistance.
 The proportion of responders (HIV-1 RNA < 50 copies/mL) at week 24 was predicted to increase around 4-18% in the subjects with Q148 with two or more secondary mutations from G140A/C/S, E138A/K/T, L74I.
 Although these simulated results have not been confirmed in clinical trials, this high dose may be considered in the presence of the Q148 with two or more secondary mutations from G140A/C/S, E138A/K/T, L74I in patients with limited treatment options due to advanced multi-class resistance.
 There are no clinical data on the safety or efficacy of the 100 mg twice daily dose.
 Co-treatment with atazanavir increases the exposure of dolutegravir markedly, and should not be used in combination with this high dose, since safety with the resulting dolutegravir exposure has not been established.